🌐 OmniDaemon

 Pluggable Architecture

-- Background AI Agents - Autonomous agents that react to events
+- Background AI Agents Autonomous agents reacting to events, triggers, or system signals.

-- Event-Driven Workflows - Multi-step AI processing pipelines
+- Event-Driven Workflows Multi-step pipelines coordinated through events.

-- Simple HTTP APIs - Use FastAPI/Flask directly (simpler)
+- Simple HTTP APIs — FastAPI/Flask are more straightforward.

-- Real-Time Chat - Use WebSockets/SSE (lower latency)
+- Pure Real-Time Chat Only — WebSockets/SSE alone give lower direct latency.

 | Tool | Use Case | vs OmniDaemon |